 The month of October presents magpies eating the seed that a peasant is scattering as washerwomen beat laundry by the Seine in the background.
 The beautiful shadows are back, even for the archer in the midground, the boats on the Seine where the shadows are cast from the reflection on the white walls, and the nobility on the promenade near the chateau walls.
 The sky is darker as the days begin to grow shorter, and this makes the chateau seem even more other-worldly compared to the futile life of the peasants.
 And there is a dog being walked, near the chateau wall.
 It has more the shape of a sighthound and it is walking slightly ahead of a nobly dressed man.

-In November, the peasant appears to be scattering seeds and several swine or boars are standing before him rooting about.
+In November, the peasant appears to be scattering seeds and several swine or boar are standing before him rooting about.
 Truffles?
 Is he singing?
 Perhaps it was late to be scattering seeds.
 This would not have been lost on the Duc: Matthew 7:6 in Jesus's Sermon on the Mount says: "Do not give what is holy to the dogs; nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you in pieces."
-The Duc's clerics had in it in Latin.
+The Duc's clerics had made their point in Latin.

 Tres Riches Heures undercabinet tiles, January and February.
 Two months per tile.

-The Très Riches Heures tiles are available in two formats:
+The Très Riches Heures tiles are available in three formats:

 Limited Edition Murals, suitable for a large backsplash, wall installation, or framed murals

-Undcabinet Backsplash or Border tiles, six tiles, 10 inches wide by 8 inches tall.
+Undercabinet Backsplash or Border tiles, six tiles, 10 inches wide by 8 inches tall.
 12 x 8 inch tiles are sometimes available.

 The Undercabinet backsplash is comprised of a series of 10 x 8 inch tiles with two months per tile.
 Background colors can be changed.